IanTeda/old.hugo.ianteda.com/content/blog/2017-06-20-rule-14-kiss-principle.md

 type: blog
 title: Rule 14 - The KISS Principle
 description: Make everything as simple as possible, but not simpler.
 Albert Einstein
+excerpt: It isn't hard to make things difficult, anybody can do that.
+Even someone stupid.
+The skill and art, is in making it simple.
+Simple is the essence, the most important part, something that is repeatable, provides the same outcome.
 date: 2017-06-20
 categories: ["engineering"]
 series: [ "The Engineering Rule Book" ]
 cover: cover-lane-way
-slug: rule-14-kiss-principle
+slug: rule-14-the-kiss-principle
 ---

 {{< blockquote quote="Simplicity is the ultimate sophistication." author="Leonardo da Vinci">}}

 Keep It Simple Stupid (KISS).

 It isn't hard to make things difficult, anybody can do that.
 Even someone stupid.
 The skill and art, is in making it simple.

 Simple is: the essence; the most important part; something that is repeatable; provides the same outcome; that if you remember anything, remember this;